dreamfactorysoftware/platform-wiki/setup-guide/1-trackers/javascript-tracker/Integrating-Javascript-tags-with-QuBiT-OpenTag.md

 As well as enabling easy updating of the `Universal Variable`, the above method also triggers an `OpenTagEvent` in the DOM.
 We can use this, when configuring SnowPlow event tracking tags in the OpenTag UI to create a [custom starter] (http://opentagsupport.qubitproducts.com/help/kb/technical/implementing-intelligent-tag-based-filtering) to trigger the firing of the SnowPlow event tracking tags.

-Note: in order to use the above method, you need to include the `snowplow-events-for-opentag.js`.
-This is covered [below] (#events-for-opentag-js).
+Note: in order to use the above method, you need to include the `opentag-event-extension.js.` This is covered below.

 Once you have integrated the `Universal Variable` on your website, you can use OpenTag to test that data is successfully being passed into it.
 Instructions on doing so can be found [here] (http://opentagsupport.qubitproducts.com/help/kb/technical/testing-universal-variables).